 Visiting Master Student

----- Alexandre has contributed with a talk on fluids of oscillators.
+---- Alexandre contributed with a talk on fluids of oscillators.

----- Marine will present her latest work on Active Matter.
+---- Marine presented her latest work on Active Matter.

 - Repulsive torques alone trigger crystallization of constant speed active particles, Marine Le Blay and Alexandre Morin, Soft Matter, 2022,18, 3120-3124,